Department of Theatre Application Process

 - Review the Portfolio and Audition Tips & Suggestions.

-- Complete the Theatre Program Application and submit all supporting materials via Slideroom.
-The Common Application must be submitted before you submit your SlideRoom application.
-Your SlideRoom application will not process if your Common Application has not been submitted.
+- Complete the Theatre Program Application and submit all supporting materials via Interfolio.
+The Common Application must be submitted before you submit your Interfolio application.
+Your Interfolio application will not process if your Common Application has not been submitted.

-If travel presents a problem, you may audition by submitting a YouTube link.
-Recorded audition submission information is available on Slideroom.
+If travel presents a problem, you may audition by uploading a recorded audition on your Interfolio application.

-The deadlines for submitting all materials for the Theatre Application via SlideRoom are as follows:
+The deadlines for submitting all materials for the Theatre Application via Interfolio are as follows: